 Untangling all this can slow transmission speeds over the bus considerably.
 It also causes performance to suffer.

-If you're not expecting it, reflection can be a particularly difficult problem to troubleshoot because the connections, terminations, and other parts of the SCSI system come through tests
+If you're not expecting it, reflection can be a particularly difficult problem to troubleshoot because the connections, terminations, and other parts of the SCSI system come through tests with perfect marks.

 To address a potential reflection problem, try changing the length of the SCSI cable, Paralan says.
 This changes the timing on the reflected signal and makes it easier for the device to ignore it.